 Teen Video Challenge

 Create a video promoting the Summer Reading Program at the public library for 2014 and you could win $275!
 Create a short Public Service Announcement (PSA), using the theme “Spark a Reaction.”
-You could be the Louisiana Teen Video Winner in the national Collaborative Summer Library Program (CSLP) “Beneath the Surface” Teen Video Challenge 2014.
+You could be the Louisiana Teen Video Winner in the national Collaborative Summer Library Program (CSLP) “Spark a Reaction” Teen Video Challenge 2014.
 Teens all across America will see your video.

 Who can enter?